mvanthoor/rustic-book/src/introduction/concept.md

 default installation.
 So what is the difference?

-The part of the software that people normally call the "chess program" is actually only the user interface, which the player uses to interact with the engine.
+The part of the software that people normally call the "chess program" is only the user interface, which the player uses to interact with the engine.
 In the past, the user interface and the engine were often the same piece of software, but nowadays this is mostly not the case.
 The user interface cannot play chess, while the engine has only very limited means to interact with a user, from a user's point of view.

 So, they go together, like this: